Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/advanced-deployments.rst

 .. code-block:: bash

-   $ sudo yum install $(cat rhel6_tuleap_packages.lst) \
+   $ sudo yum install $(cat tuleap_packages.lst) \
                       nginx \
                       tuleap-plugin-svn

 .. note::

-  If you are using subversion from `Wandisco <https://www.wandisco.com/resource-library>`_ to run newer versions, make sure to install the same version on both el6 and el7 servers.
+  If you are using subversion from `WANdisco <https://www.wandisco.com/resource-library>`_ to run newer versions, make sure to install the same version on both the *Main Tuleap Server* and the *Tuleap SVN server*.

 Configure Nginx
 ~~~~~~~~~~~~~~~